- CLARA SCHUMANN

 Clara Wieck Schumann gave her first performance when she was nine years old and went on to become a wildly successful concert pianist over a 61-year career.
 She was also an accomplished composer, particularly in the Lied (art song) repertoire, incorporating the poetry she loved into her songs.

 Robert Schumann’s Cello Concerto in A minor was never performed in his lifetime and only premiered in April 1860, four years after his death.
 It remained virtually unknown for decades, but became a core part of the concerto repertoire in the twentieth century.
-Tonight, this tender cello concerto finds a much-deserved spotlight in the hands of German-French cellist Nicolas Altstaedt.
+This tender cello concerto finds a much-deserved spotlight in the hands of German-French cellist Nicolas Altstaedt.

 According to Clara and Robert Schumann, Johannes Brahms was the natural heir to Beethoven’s symphonic legacy, but the acclaim left Brahms feeling unnerved.
 “I shall never write a symphony.
 You have no idea how we feel when we hear the tramp of a giant like him behind us.”
 It’s not surprising, then, that Brahms took at least 14 years to complete his first symphony, and he continued to revise it for many more.
 Nevertheless, in its final form, Brahms’s Symphony No. 1 is an unparalleled masterpiece.